 Northern Utilities has worked with the Maine Department of Environmental Protection (ME DEP) and New Hampshire Department of Environmental Services (NH DES) to address environmental concerns with these sites.
 Northern Utilities or others have substantially completed remediation of all sites, though on site monitoring continues and it is possible that future activities may be required.
-Supplemental remediation at the Exeter and Somersworth MGP sites commenced in the second quarter of 2018 with anticipated completions by the third quarter of 2018.
+Supplemental remediation at the Exeter and Somersworth MGP sites commenced in the second quarter of 2018.
+Activities have been completed at the Somersworth MGP site, and Northern Utilities anticipates remediation completion at the Exeter MGP site by the third quarter of 2018.

 The NHPUC and MPUC have approved regulatory mechanisms for the recovery of MGP environmental costs.
 For Northern Utilities' New Hampshire division, the NHPUC has approved the recovery of MGP environmental costs over succeeding seven-year periods.
-For Northern Utilities' Maine division, the MPUC has authorized the recovery of environmental remediation costs over succeeding five- year periods.
+For Northern Utilities' Maine division, the MPUC has authorized the recovery of environmental remediation costs over succeeding five-year periods.